paulfung/Coursera_Reproducible-Research/PA1_template.md

 It is interesting to note the following points:
 * the number of steps peak at around the same time
-* the peak is higher on weekday than on weekend (indicates higher walking speed)
+* the peak is higher on weekdays than on weekends (indicates higher walking speed)
-* activity starts earlier on weekday
+* activity starts earlier on weekdays